SpecFlowOSS/SpecFlowWiki/ScenarioContext.md

 ##ScenarioContext.Current.StepContext

-Sometimes you need to access the currently executed step.
-This might be needed to improve tracing.
-For these cases the `ScenarioContext.Current.StepContext` property can be used.
+Sometimes you need to access the currently executed step, e.g. to improve tracing.
+Use the `ScenarioContext.Current.StepContext` property for this purpose.

 ##Injecting ScenarioContext

-Using the static `ScenarioContext.Current` accessor might cause test automation code that is hard to follow and it does not work for [[parallel execution]].
-In these cases, you can let SpecFlow injecting the current scenario context into your binding class using the [[context injection]] mechanizm by declaring a `ScenarioContext` parameter for the constructor.
+Using the static `ScenarioContext.Current` accessor may result in test automation code that is hard to follow, and does not work with [[parallel execution]].
+In such cases, you can let SpecFlow inject the current scenario context into your binding class using the [[context injection]] mechanism by declaring a `ScenarioContext` parameter in the constructor, e.g.:

 ```c#
 public class MyBindingClass